 1. Protect the Bed

-Along with hot nights inevitably comes sweat.
-Sweat is a killer for bedding because it creates those yellow stains that are tough to remove once set in.
-By simply using waterproof protectors you’ll increase the lifespan of your mattress and pillows, meaning you won’t need to replace them as often.
-It’s also much easier to wash your protectors every few washes than it is to try and wash a pillow or mattress.
+Along with hot nights comes sweat.
+Sweat is a killer for bedding because it creates yellow stains that are tough to remove once set in.
+If you use waterproof protectors you’ll increase the lifespan of your mattress and pillows.
+It’s easier to wash your protectors than it is to try and wash a pillow or mattress.

 2. Lighten up on the Sheets

-Those thick, luxurious 1000 Thread Count sheets definitely have a place in your linen cupboard, but when it comes to Summer it’s best to swap them for something lighter.
-Be sure to use sheets made from natural fibres like cotton, bamboo, and linen as these materials breathe much better than synthetic or polyester options.
-If you like silky smooth sheets then a Bamboo Cotton blend is ideal or if you prefer more of a crisp texture try Vintage Softwash Cotton.
+Those thick, luxurious 1000 Thread Count sheets definitely have a place in your linen cupboard, but it’s best to swap them for something lighter during summer.
+Sheets made from natural fibres like cotton, bamboo and linen are good for summer months as they breathe better than synthetic or polyester options.
+Try Bamboo Cotton blend or Vintage Softwash Cotton.